Seed Starting 101

 You can start seeds in just about anything you can find around the house that will create a mini-greenhouse, or you can buy all sorts of interesting setups to best suit your needs.

 Many different greenhouse kits are available now.
 Most will have a plastic tray with a clear plastic greenhouse dome.
-Some come with a soilless mixture for starting seeds like peat pellets that expand to a mini seed pot when soaked in water, others may have coconut fiber pots that you can be transplant right along with your seedling.
+Some come with a soilless mixture for starting seeds, like peat pellets that expand to a mini seed pot when soaked in water.
+Others may have coconut fiber pots that you can transplant right along with your seedling.
 Others may even have a heat mat that gently warms soil to improve germination.

-Garden retailers will sell many different types of professional grade seed starting trays, domes, and inserts with features like root training, moisture control, automatic watering, and grow lighting.
-Certainly many of these features have value in starting the year’s plants off on the right foot and can be used over and over.
+Garden retailers will sell many different types of professional-grade seed starting trays, domes, and inserts with features like root training, moisture control, automatic watering, and grow lights.
+Certainly, many of these features have value in starting the year’s plants off on the right foot and can be used over and over.

 You can buy a pre-made seed starter soil or you can make your own with a mix of three parts peat, two parts compost, and ten percent perlite.
 This mixture is light and holds moisture well, so it is wonderful for helping seeds germinate.
 All growing mediums will need some time to absorb water, so add moisture and let it soak in for an hour before planting.

-Be sure to use sterile mix if you are starting seeds indoors.
-Soil or compost from the garden will bring in all sorts of critters like soil gnats which will drive you freakin’ crazy as you run around your propagation trays like a mad person swatting and squashing an endless supply of teeny tiny flies.
+Be sure to use a sterile mix if you are starting seeds indoors.
+Soil or compost from the garden will bring in all sorts of critters, like soil gnats, which will drive you freakin’ crazy as you run around your propagation trays like a mad person swatting and squashing an endless supply of teeny tiny flies.